CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

 Save your edits, and in a short period of time, you should see these annotations applied to the managed Deployments.

+### Delete a PostgreSQL Cluster

+A PostgreSQL cluster can be deleted by simply deleting the `pgclusters.crunchydata.com` resource.

+It is possible to keep both the PostgreSQL data directory as well as the pgBackRest backup repository when using this method by setting the following annotations on the `pgclusters.crunchydata.com` custom resource:

+- `keep-backups`: indicates to keep the pgBackRest PVC when deleting the cluster.
+- `keep-data`: indicates to keep the PostgreSQL data PVC when deleting the cluster.

 ## PostgreSQL Operator Custom Resource Definitions

 There are several PostgreSQL Operator Custom Resource Definitions (CRDs) that